suits-rpg/rules/lib/rules/combat.md

 #### Bonus for suit

-The winner's power bonus is based on the _single best_ suit in the cards they use.
+The winner's power bonus is based on the suit of the _highest_ ranked card; for this purpose, Aces and Face cards are high.
+In the case of a tie, take the last card drawn.

 * +0 for clubs
 * +1 for spades
 * +2 for hearts
 * +3 for diamonds

-Additionally, face cards add to your power bonus.
-If you have multiple face cards add the bonus for _each_ face card you use in the contest.

-* +1 for Aces
-* +2 for Jacks
-* +3 for Queens
-* +4 for Kings

-If the defender doesn't overdraw, they get a negative bonus for their _single best_ card:
+If the defender doesn't overdraw, they get a negative bonus, as described.

-* -3 for clubs
-* -2 for Spades
-* -1 for hearts
-*  0 for diamonds

-Additionally, if the defender doesn't overdraw, they get a negative bonus for _each_ face card they use in defense.

-* -1 for Aces
-* -2 for Jacks
-* -3 for Queens
-* -4 for Kings

 So, the "worth" of the suit of the card depends a lot on whether you win or lose...